Can I Grow Peas?

 Pea Plant Insects & Diseases

-Aphids are the major pests for peas; luckily, they are easily controlled.
+Aphids are the major pests for pea plants; luckily, they are easily controlled.
 Simply spray the plants with cold water to knock the bugs to the ground.
 If a heavy infestation occurs, resort to an insecticidal soap spray, rotenone, or pyrethrum.
 Aphids can spread mosaic virus if you haven't planted disease-resistant pea varieties, so be sure to get them under control as soon as you notice them.

-Powdery mildew is the most common disease of peas, usually striking as the weather warms.
+Powdery mildew is the most common disease of green peas, usually striking as the weather warms.
 Other diseases that cause problems are pea enation mosaic virus, fusarium wilt, pea leaf roll virus, and root rot.

 There are two key ways to keep pea diseases at bay: